rembeuch/Plume/README.md

 ### Task 3

 Build a card for each story.
-This card has the cover image, the title and the description.
+This card has the cover image, the title, and the description.

 Here is an example of how it should look.